ilaborie/blog/src/pages/akka-http-operation-scope/index.md

 ## Deferred operations, out of the scope from HTTP request/response

 ![](./deferred-operation.png)

 Deferred operations are something that can be performed even after the HTTP response is already sent back to the client.
 That means that, when the client sends the next request, we have no guarantee that all the backend operation for the former request were finished.

 On the other hand, since we skip some operations before sending back the HTTP response, the latency within HTTP request/response cycle can be improved.

-Remember that still we can perform some operations within the HTTP request/response scope, so using deferred operations means using **the mix of request/response scope operations and deffered operations**.
+Remember that still we can perform some operations within the HTTP request/response scope, so using deferred operations means using **the mix of request/response scope operations and deferred operations**.

 When in that mixed mode, within the HTTP request/response scope, we usually put the msesages to the queue, so that the messages can be processed afterwards.
 Often message queue systems like Apache Kafka or RabbitMQ are used for that purpose.

-### Akka Streams in deffered operations
+### Akka Streams in deferred operations

 ![](./deferred-stream.png)